 The law allows for the "recomposition" of human remains, a process that speeds up decomposition and turns the remains into nutrient-packed soil, which can be used as the family sees fit.
 That's where Seattle's Recompose gets its name and its mission: "Recompose takes guidance from nature.
 At the heart of our model is a system that will gently return us to the earth after we die."

 The facility, which looks nothing like a traditional funeral home, will house 75 hexagonal-shaped vessels where bodies will be stored for decomposition.
 The breakdown takes about 30 days using wood chips, alfalfa and straw.

 Cycle of life?

 Recomposition does have some practical benefits that are worth considering as well.
 For one, it's more economical.
 A traditional burial costs an average of $7,000, according to the National Funeral Directors Association.
-Recomposition would cost around $5,500.
+Recomposition will cost around $5,500.
 Moreover, composting is far healthier for the environment.
-No toxic embalming fluids are used, and obviously the resultant nutrient-rich soil has a green thumb use.
+No toxic embalming fluids are used, and the resultant nutrient-rich soil has a green thumb use.

 There are safeguards in place to ensure that no harmful pathogens survive the recomposition process, which has been another sticking point in previous attempts to legalize human composting.
 A study led by researcher Lynne Carpenter-Boggs at Washington State University, which recomposed six donor bodies in a carefully controlled environment, has demonstrated that the process is safe.